zhiweigong75/zhiweigong75.github.io/content/authors/admin/_index.md

     date_end: 2024-05-16
     summary: |2-
       Responsibilities include:
-      - Established the state-of-the-art performance of semi-supervised domain adaptation (SSDA) and unsupervised domain adaptation (UDA) methods for generalizability of algorithms for video-based assessment (VBA) of intra- operative skill in a critical step in cataract surgery.
+      - Established the state-of-the-art performance of semi-supervised domain adaptation (SSDA) and unsupervised domain adaptation (UDA) methods for generalizability of algorithms for video-based assessment (VBA) of intraoperative skill in a critical step in cataract surgery.
       - Evaluated the utility of UDA with maximum mean discrepancy (MMD) for prediction tasks that use temporal models.
   - position: Graduate Research Assistant
     company_name: Johns Hopkins University, Laboratory for Computational Sensing + Robotics (LCSR)